-The year 2012 is all but gone.
-The New Year 2013 is the road ahead.
-This is our fourth year as an on line publication and the 34th year since the first Underground debuted.
+The new year 2014 is the road ahead.
+This is our 5th year as an on line publication and the 35th year since the first Underground debuted.
 I would like to take a moment here at the outset to thank all of you who have joined the on line Underground to pursue the wine road ahead.
 Also, I would like to encourage you to please pass along the Underground articles to your friends and encourage them to subscribe.
 It is easy.
 All you have to do is click the button here, enter the email address, and forward to as many friends as you would like.
 The wine road is never ending as we are always learning and it is also a lot of fun.
 That’s a win/win!

-The Underground’s goal is to provide accurate wine commentary as honestly and simply as it can be presented.
+From the very beginning, the Underground’s goal has been to provide accurate wine commentary as honestly and simply as it can be presented.
 Also, we want to de-mystify wine and present it in the context of another food group.
 And, I am very proud of the experienced and extremely knowledgeable group of people who are affiliated with the Underground.
-(To view our mission and the people and biographies click here).
+(To view the Underground mission and history and the people and biographies click here).

 - The right to know all the ingredients in each bottle of wine available for sale.